 A good agency knows which KOLs would best represent your brand and produce worthwhile results.
 At GMA, our team consists of both local and international experts in digital marketing.
 We are able to represent the client from an understanding perspective as well as negotiate the best deals through our local team.

 - Cosmetics in China: Top marketing strategies to succeed in the beauty market

-1- I did not give you all the strategy.
+1- I did not give you all the strategies.
 I will keep some for those who call me.

-2- We have already good case studies in Shampoo and Hair Care brands in China (I can share it with you).
+2- We have already good case studies in Shampoo and Hair Care brands in China (I can share them with you).

 3- I am very specialized in Health Care Products in China.

 4- Everybody needs good advice, and I give good advice for Free.